sakjung/bank/README.md

 # bank
-project - Data Analysis for a bank direct marketing
+project - Data Mining for a bank direct marketing